Vladimir Horowitz discography: Overview

-In 1962, Horowitz embarked on a series of highly acclaimed recordings for Columbia Masterworks, which was later renamed to Sony Classical after the label was purchased by Sony in 1990.
+In 1962, Horowitz embarked on a series of highly acclaimed recordings for Columbia Masterworks, which was later renamed to Sony Classical after the label was acquired by Sony in 1990.
 The most famous among them are his 1965 return concert at Carnegie Hall and a 1968 recording from his television special, Vladimir Horowitz: A Concert at Carnegie Hall, televised by CBS.
 Horowitz also continued to make studio recordings, including a 1969 recording of Kreisleriana by Robert Schumann, which was awarded the Prix Mondial du Disque.
 All of Horowitz's Columbia recordings were released as a 13-CD set by Sony Masterworks in 1993.
 In 1975, Horowitz returned to RCA, releasing a series of live recordings until 1982.
 During this period, Columbia also repackaged their Horowitz recordings with reissues including the named Beethoven Sonatas and multiple-LP sets of Chopin.
 In 1985, Horowitz signed with Deutsche Grammophon, and made both studio and live recordings until 1989, including his only recording of Mozart's Piano Concerto No. 23.
 Four filmed documents were made during this time, including the telecast of his April 20, 1986 Moscow recital.
 His final recording, for Sony Classical, was completed four days before his death and consisted of repertoire he had never previously recorded.

-With the advent of the Compact Disc, the various labels for which Horowitz recorded began reissuing his pre-digital recordings.
+With the advent of the compact disc, the various labels for which Horowitz recorded began reissuing his pre-digital recordings.
 This began in the mid-1980s and increased in the years immediately following Horowitz's death.
 Beginning in 1987, Columbia issued single-composer compilations drawn from various albums.
 RCA Victor issued many of Horowitz's recordings on their Gold Seal mid-priced label.
 By 1993, both Columbia's and RCA's entire cache of previously issued recordings was available on CD, including several older items which had never appeared on LP.
 A number of items were issued more than once, including the 1978 recording of Rachmaninoff's Piano Concerto No. 3 which was issued on CD in 1987, again in 1993, with a new cover, and in a new remastering in 2000.
 Over the past two decades, several previously unavailable Horowitz recordings have been issued.
 These include studio and live recordings from the Columbia era, and a collection from Carnegie Hall recitals between 1945 and 1951 which were recorded privately by Horowitz.
 In addition, several smaller labels have issued CDs made from bootleg recordings from the 1960s onward and several of Horowitz's stereo recordings have been issued in the blu-spec and SHM-CD (Super High Material) formats.

 The listing below only contains Compact Disc releases and does not contain 78rpm, LP, Cassette, or 8-track tape releases.
 The videography includes items which have been released on VHS, Laserdisc and DVD.